 4. Terms of Payment.

 (a) Timing.
 Client shall pay Contractor in advance of delivery of work related to the Services, in accordance with the plan of Services.
 All pricing is exclusive of taxes, such as sales tax or Value Added Tax (VAT), if applicable.
 Upon renewal of any plan of Services, Client’s credit card may be charged in advance, plus any hours used in excess of the selected plan of Services.
-Regardless of currency, all invoices and payable charges for the Services originate from the United States and Contractor is a resident of the United States for tax purposes.
+Regardless of currency, all invoices and payable charges for the Services originate from the United States.
 If Client’s credit card is declined, the Services will be suspended until payment is made

 (b) Travel.
 Contractor’s VAs are assigned to work on a virtual basis only.
 Requests for ‘in person’ work is not possible.